fossas/spectrometer/docs/differences-from-v1.md

 ### Automatic analysis target strategy selection

-In 1.x, modules were manually configured with "strategies" that specified _how_ a module should be analyzed.
+In 1.x, modules could be manually configured with "strategies" that specified _how_ a module should be analyzed.
 While `fossa init` attempted to choose the best strategy, manual intervention was sometimes required depending on the project's setup.

 In 2.x, the CLI now automatically selects the optimal strategy for analysis targets given the current environment (e.g. whether a build tool is available).
 This is possible because discovery and analysis are now one step, so we can check the suitability of analysis strategies while discovering targets.